rmiravalles/grow/07-daily/01-day01/day01-notes.md

 You can see the actual delay times in the pod's status with `kubectl get pod restart-onfailure -o yaml` - look for the containerStatuses section which shows the restart count and backoff state.

+> **Production tip**: For jobs, use `restartPolicy: Never` or `OnFailure` to avoid unnecessary restarts.
+Let the Job controller handle retries by creating new Pods as needed.